-Do you know of innovative practices or exemplary operations in the field of air pollution control that helped your agency throughout the COVID-19 pandemic?
-Are there changes that have been implemented that you plan to continue after the pandemic is over?
+Do you know of innovative practices or exemplary operations in the field of air pollution control?

 How to Nominate

-Anyone can identify and recommend that a certain organization, control technology, or operation be identified as a “best practice.”
-Just fill out the form available on AAPCA’s website to provide the required information for the best practice nomination.
-The deadline to submit nominations has been extended to April 23, 2021.
+Anyone can identify and recommend that a certain organization, control technology, or operation be identified as a “Best Practice.”
+To apply, fill out the form available on AAPCA’s website to provide the required information for the best practice nomination.
+The deadline to submit nominations has been extended to 11:59 PM Eastern Time on Friday, May 5, 2023.

 Sharing of Information

-The purpose of having “best practices” recognition is to transfer information to various parties to expand the best practices to a larger group of people.
-The sponsor of the best practice will be invited to give a presentation at the 2021 AAPCA Fall Business Meeting, tentatively scheduled for September 22 – 24 in Raleigh, North Carolina, or virtually.
-In addition, the best practices information will be provided on the public version of the AAPCA website.
+The purpose of having “Best Practice” recognition is to transfer information to various parties to expand the best practices to a larger group of people.
+The sponsor of the “Best Practice” will be invited to give a presentation at the AAPCA 2023 Fall Business Meeting, scheduled for September in Raleigh, North Carolina.
+In addition, individual best practices will be included in the Association’s annual State Air Trends & Successes: The StATS Report, social media features, and listed on AAPCA’s website.

 Click here for more information and to submit your nomination today!